15.1. Citations and references

 • Taylor PA, Etzel JA, Glen D, Reynolds RC, Moraczewski D, Basavaraj A (2022).
 FMRI Open QC Project.
 DOI 10.17605/OSF.IO/QAESM

-If you use the left-right flip checking for consistency in your MRI data (and you should!), please cite:
+If you use the left-right flip checking for consistency in your MRI data (and you should!), please see:

 • Glen DR, Taylor PA, Buchsbaum BR, Cox RW, Reynolds RC (2020).
 Beware (Surprisingly Common) Left-Right Flips in Your MRI Data: An Efficient and Robust Method to Check MRI Dataset Consistency Using AFNI.
 Front.
 Neuroinformatics 14. doi.org/10.3389/fninf.2020.00018

-If you use either of the linear mixed effects (LME) modeling programs 3dLME or 3dLMEr in your work, please cite:
+If you use either of the linear mixed effects (LME) modeling programs 3dLME or 3dLMEr in your work, please refer to:

 If you use multivariate modeling (MVM) program 3dMVM in your work (or if you want to learn more about within-group centering, which is also discussed more here), please cite/check out: